IPS-Eye-White

 Fulfilled Prophecy

-All of which means that if the prophecies made by the authors of the Bible came true, it would confirm their claims that God was working through them.
-In fact, several passages in Scripture unambiguously state that the test of a true prophet was that his words come to pass.
-If they did not, then the people could be sure that the Lord had not sent him.
+Which is why several passages in Scripture unambiguously state that the test of a true prophet was that all his words come to pass.
+If the prophecy was not fulfilled the people could be sure that the Lord was not the source.
 (See for example, Deuteronomy 18:21-22 and Jeremiah 28:9).
-And exactly the same principle applies to so called modern prophets.
+What seems to escape many in the church is that exactly the same principle applies today.

 So let's take a look at just some of the prophecies made in the Old Testament apart from those made about the Messiah.
 (Not only did Jesus Himself make a number of prophecies, but virtually all facets of His life was foretold hundreds of years in advance, including His birth, ministry, death, and resurrection.
-See Chapter Why Jesus is Without Equal).
+See Chapter 6 - Why Jesus is without Equal

 Babylon was overthrown by the Medes and the Persians, which parallels the statue's two arms.